Understanding rPSF: A Clear Guide to the Material, Process and Uses

 It also gives manufacturers room to choose from different fibre properties based on need.
 One application may call for softness and loft.
 Another may need resilience.
 Another may simply need a stable input that performs consistently over volume.

-What Buyers Should Evaluate
+What Buyers Should Evaluate Before Choosing rPSF Manufacturers

-When looking at recycled polyester staple fiber in India, it’s better to move past general claims and focus on what happens in production.
+When looking at Recycled Polyester Staple Fiber in India, it’s better to move past general claims and focus on what happens in production.
 The real question is simple.
 Does it run cleanly, stay consistent from batch to batch and match the application it’s being used for?

 Key Evaluation Points